eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 The ``Publisher.cpp`` contains the source that writes a *Hello World* message.
-From the DDS perspective, the publisher application code is almost symmetrical to the subscriber one, except that you need to create a Publisher and DataWriter respectively, instead of a Subscriber and Data Reader.
-To ensure data is only written when Cyclone DDS discovers at least a matching reader, a synchronization statement is added to the main thread.
+From the DDS perspective, the publisher application code is almost symmetrical to the subscriber one, except that you need to create a Publisher and DataWriter, respectively, instead of a Subscriber and Data Reader.
+A synchronization statement is added to the main thread to ensure data is only written when Cyclone DDS discovers at least a matching reader.
 Synchronizing the main thread until a reader is discovered assures we can start the publisher or subscriber program in any order.

 .. code-block:: C++